Any experienced business owner knows that excellent customer service is crucial to long-term success.

 4. Ignoring context

-Yet another example of bad customer service is putting company policy before customer care.
+Another example is putting company policy before customer care.

 Even if your company has a series of hard-and-fast rules to follow, context still matters.